Did you know there were barely any babies in Scotland named Jennifer or Gary anymore? Names that were once a staple of society are dying out.

 As a result many traditional names are at risk of extinction.
 With names that were once the most commonly used in Scotland, now dwindling down into double and single figures.

-The dataset containing the list of names used in 2021 will be released on Thursday April 7, so in advance of that we took a look at baby name data going back to 1974, covering just shy of fifty years of Scottish naming data to determine the most endangered names.
+The dataset containing the list of names used in 2022 was released on Thursday March 30, so to honour that we took a look at baby name data going back to 1974, covering just shy of fifty years of Scottish naming data to determine the most endangered names.

 Is your name on the endangered list?